-Tom Dowling, former Meath County Manager and Chairman of the Pride of Place Committee, has been the driving force behind the competition since the pilot competition in 2003.
+Tom Dowling, former Meath County Manager and Chairman of the Pride of Place Committee, has been the driving force behind the competition, the original community recognition awards, since the pilot competition in 2003.

 The project stems from Co-operation Ireland’s work with local authorities on a cross-border basis through the Local Authority All Island Steering Forum established in 2002.
 The Forum is a partnership of representatives from the Society of Local Authority Chief Executives (SOLACE) and the County and City Managers’ Association (CCMA).
 The purpose of the forum is to encourage strategic, sustainable approaches to cross-border co-operation.